Prospective Faculty (Full-time)

 Moving allowance (Article 37): From Article 37.01: “Upon appointment or upon reassignment from one (1) campus to the other, in accordance with the provisions of this Collective Agreement, Employees shall be eligible for reimbursement of bona fide relocation expenses normally up to 15 percent of the current salary floor of the Assistant Professor.”
 Additional information on amounts and allowable expenses, as well as the full text of Article 37, is available on this page.

-Professional Expense Account (Article 50): AUNBT has negotiated an annual PEA for all members to support research and teaching.
+Professional Expense Account (Article 50): AUNBT has negotiated an annual PEA for all eligible members to support research and teaching.
 It is currently set at 3.2% of the floor salary of the rank of Assistant Professor for all members, and can be used for a wide range of activities and purchases.
 It can also accumulate for up to four years.
 The PEA amounts are listed at the bottom of the salary grid table.

 Start-up funds: There are currently no formal provisions for start-up funds, but they are regularly negotiated and received by in-coming faculty members.
 UNB has signaled they are working on a more regularized approach to this, but for now we can provide some context for anyone who is in the process of negotiating for it as part of their contractual discussions.